 - 1. Align the edge of the carriage on the snap line. - 2.
 Align the center of the effective carriage deck to the center line floor marks.
 See Figure 11-6 and Figure 11-7. - 3.
-Level the carriage deck, shimming the underside if necessary. - 4.
+When a pit is present, level the carriage deck to match the first floor level landing, shimming the underside if necessary. - 4.
 Temporarily secure the carriage from moving by welding the carriage to the building structure, welding temporary anchors, or welding side tabs.